 - Automatic email filters block the vast majority of spam.
 The university receives 2.5 million external email messages a day.
 Approximately 69 percent of these messages are blocked by filters.

 - Regular campus education and security awareness campaigns.

-- Known phishing messages are posted to the phishing examples page and social media accounts to help campus identify scams.
+- Known phishing messages are posted to the phishing examples page to help campus identify scams.